dadfarjs/dadfarjs/README.md

 - 🔭 I’m currently learning web programming and doing a project for a company
-- 🌱 I’m currently learning React, NextJs, React-Native
+- 🌱 I’m currently learning React, NextJs, NestJs, React-Native
 - 📫 How to reach me:
   https://www.linkedin.com/in/mostafa-dadfar/